knpuniversity/symfony4/sfcasts/upgrade-sf5/vault-dumping-tests.md

 Ignore the deprecation warnings.
 Woh! *Huge* error.
 If you look closely... yep:

-> Environment variable not found MAILER_DSN
+> Environment variable not found: "MAILER_DSN"

 ## New in 4.4: Easier HTML Errors in Tests